 Should I buy a house to flip or a house to rent out?

 Property tycoon Ian Samuels recommends that if you want to make the most money from your property, you should be buying to let.
 “House flipping is harder and more expensive than you might think,” he says.
 “It requires deep pockets, and, even if you make a quick burst of money, buying to let is likely to be the most profitable in the long term.
-This is particularly true when you consider the cost of capital gains tax each time you sell a property.
-Plus, when the time does come to sell the property you have been renting out you may be entitled to letting relief on your capital gains tax.”
+This is particularly true when you consider the cost of Capital Gains Tax each time you sell a property.”

 What key things should I consider when buying a property to make profit?

 You’ll need to consider a fair few things before you decide to buy a property if you want to make a profit from it.

 1. What’s the current market like?
 With political turmoil such as Brexit, the housing market is unpredictable: buying to rent a property out before you sell it could provide a buffer so you don’t suffer huge losses if house prices drop.